Last updated 4 min read

 I was trying to understand why and where they come from, why exactly we don't like them, and what could be the biology behind it?

-Behaviours that are not leading to survivorship are typically penalized by cortisol which is a stress neurochemical backed by anxiety and pain.
+Behaviors that are not leading to survivorship are typically penalized by cortisol which is a stress neurochemical backed by anxiety and pain.

-Looking at the examples around us we try different behaviours within the environment.
+We try different behaviors within the environment.

 Some of them work and pay off the reward.